magicleap/Atlas/README.md

 #### Scannet
 Download and extract Scannet by following the instructions provided at http://www.scan-net.org/.
-You also need to download the train/val/test splits from https://github.com/ScanNet/ScanNet/tree/master/Tasks/Benchmark.
+You also need to download the train/val/test splits and the label mapping from https://github.com/ScanNet/ScanNet (Benchmark Tasks).
 The directory structure should look like:
 ```
 DATAROOT